HenryEcker/PTC-Chrome-Extension/README.md

 ### Easy Set Adjusted Grades

-Adds a button to the bottom of the Final Grade entry window which transfers all grades current grades to the adjusted grades column with a single click.
+Adds a "Set Adjusted" button to the bottom of the Final Grade entry window which transfers all grades current grades to the adjusted grades column with a single click.

 [![Set Adjusted Button added to Final Grade UI][1]][1]